 Specially fitted compression stockings are tight at the feet with a gradually looser fit on the leg.
 Because there are different types, it's best to use the kind that your doctor recommends and that work best for you.

-Help keep fluid from pooling in the legs.
+- Help keep blood from pooling in the legs.

-Help relieve symptoms and prevent problems caused by things like varicose veins, skin ulcers, and deep vein thrombosis.
+- Help relieve symptoms caused by varicose veins, skin ulcers, and deep vein thrombosis.

 Compression stockings can be a part of your daily routine.
 If they fit right, they should be snug but comfortable.

 It's best to wear them all the time, unless you are bathing or sleeping.
 Plan on replacing your stockings every 4 to 6 months.

 At first, putting on a pair of compression stockings can be tricky.
 But with some practice, you'll find what works for you.
 Here are some tips: